crStiv/create-miden/README.md

 ## Highlight

-- No need manual setup from scratch
+- No need for manual setup from scratch
 - Prepared with common functionalities

 ## Prerequisites